angusmcb/wntr-qgis/docs/user_guide/analysing_results.rst

 These can easily be viewed using the QGIS's 'temporal manager'.

-The QGIS temporal manager uses real dates and times, wheras WNTR and EPANET provide a list of results with values at each timestep.
+The QGIS temporal manager uses real dates and times, whereas WNTR and EPANET provide a list of results with values at each timestep.
 In order to make these usable the output is configured by default to use the custom `wntr_result_at_current_time( parameter )` expression.